 A third-party engineering company carried out a full Fitness for Service Engineering Analysis of the column in its current corroded state.
 Based on the reduced shell thickness corrosion mapping report, the amine regeneration column passed the load combinations and the results proved to be within the allowable membrane stress limits.
 The calculated buckling factors were also above the minimum allowable limit.

 Now that the asset owner had ascertained that the amine column was fit for use in its current condition, they had to ensure that no further metal loss occurred to the column shell pressure boundary.
-The current condition needed to be ‘frozen’.
+The current amine corrosion condition needed to be taken under control.

-The plant turned to Integrated Global Services Inc. (IGS) to apply a corrosion-resistant alloy using their High-Velocity Thermal Spray process.
+The plant turned to Integrated Global Services Inc. (IGS) for amine corrosion control measurements.
+IGS suggested applying a corrosion-resistant alloy using their High-Velocity Thermal Spray process.
 HVTS would be used to upgrade the internal surface metallurgy of the column to a bespoke Hastelloy, to provide an enhanced corrosion barrier and ‘freeze’ the metal condition.
 IGS can deliver an internal Corrosion Resistant Alloy (CRA) cladding on a process vessel in-situ without the need for PWHT.

 Your Emergency is Our Routine!